The Mark of Athena: Characters

-The mythological encounters that the heroes face demonstrate Rick Riordan's interpretations of ancient Greek sources.
-This analysis of The Mark of Athena demonstrates how Rick Riordan links his world to the ones found in mythology.

 Composition and marketing

 Rick Riordan had been working on The Mark of Athena since the completion of The Son of Neptune.
 He collaborated with John Rocco for creating the book's cover.

 During his tour to promote the last book of The Kane Chronicles, titled The Serpent's Shadow, Riordan read part of the first chapter of The Mark of Athena.
 The cover and full first chapter were also released on Disney's The Heroes of Olympus website.
 On September 27, 2012, Riordan confirmed that there would be a first US printing of 3.5 million copies.

 Release

 The Mark of Athena was released on October 2, 2012.
-Since then, it has been translated into many languages and released as a hardcover, e-book, audiobook and paperback.
-It is available in hardcover, paperback, e-book and audiobook formats.
+Since then, it has been translated into many languages and released as a hardcover, e-book, audiobook and paperback and is available in those formats.
 During its first week, The Mark of Athena sold about 237,000 copies.

 Reception

 The Mark of Athena received positive reviews from critics.
 Carrie R. Wheadon of Common Sense Media rated the novel 4/5 and commented, "Holding a fast-paced fantasy-quest-adventure together with seven different heroes that deserve almost equal weight has the potential to really weigh the story down", adding, "sometimes the action stops and readers will want to get back to their old pal Percy again".
 However, she finds that "overall, every hero takes a turn at being awesome."
 Karen Rought of Hypable applauded Riordan for his "trademark humor", noting that his "clever lines" are "new, improved, and back with a vengeance".
 She appreciated the balance in the book, commenting that "[t]he funny moments weigh equally with the emotional bits" while noting it "slows down periodically to take note of everyone's situation".

 Kirkus Reviews felt that the pace initially drags, during which the demigods resolve their relationships and attempt to solve both the prophecy and nightmare visions, while positively noting that the pace picks up mid-way and elements of humor begin to appear.
 They opine that much of the tension present in earlier books is missing.
 Kirkus concludes their review by writing, "Here, Riordan's infectious love for his subject matter really comes through, even as he takes some real risks with his characters."
 Conversely, The Horn Book Magazine observed, "Riordan's likable, strong, distinct characters drive the narrative in this rousing continuation of the saga."
 Zach Dalzell of Scholastic writes that the novel is filled with "fascinating mythology, a bold sense of adventure, and intriguing love stories all tinged with Riordan's signature demigod humor", adding, "Mark of Athena doesn't disappoint as the Legend of Percy Jackson sails on."